Job Title: Head of Programmes

 Responsible For: Project Managers, Programme support officer, M&E Coordinator and CRM Officer

-As a member of the Senior Management Team (together with Country Director, Head of Systems & Operations, HR Officer, Program/Area Managers) the Head of Programmes will jointly ensure the management and development of the country programme.
-The Head of Programmes supervises all programmes, with the specific responsibility for the timely and efficient programme implementation, and most importantly the quality of projects and programmes in terms of their impact.
-By supervising the implementation of results-based M&E systems, the Head of Programmes also guides the programme strategy and development of future programmes.
-Together with the Country Director, the Head of Programmes represents PIN to donors and partners, ensuring that PIN is recognised for its field experience.
-Furthermore, the Head of Programmes engages in medium and long-term planning and strategy activities, ensures continuous quality improvement of programmes and contributes towards a successful environment for the programme staff.
+The Head of Programmes supervises all programmes, with the specific responsibility for the timely and efficient programme implementation, and the quality of projects.
+By supervising the implementation of results-based Monitoring and Evaluation systems, the Head of Programmes also guides the programme strategy and development of future programmes.
+Together with the Country Director (CD), the Head of Programmes represents PIN to donors and partners, ensuring that PIN is recognised for its field experience.
+Furthermore, the Head of Programmes engages in medium and long-term planning and strategy activities, ensures continuous quality improvement of programmes and contributes to a positive working environment for programme staff.

 Main Duties & Responsibilities:

 People in Need (PIN) has been present in the DRC since 2008.
 With its main office in Bukavu (South Kivu) and several field offices, we have been implementing projects focusing on nutrition, basic health care, food security, WASH, education and human rights in the provinces of South Kivu and Maniema.